Robnarok/have-we-met-before/README.md

 # Go into the Repository
 $ cd ./have-we-met-before

-# Create config.json File from Template
+# Create .env file from template
-$ cp config.template config.json
+$ cp template.env .env

+# Edit .env file to set the APIKEY Variable
+...

 # Run with Docker-compose
 $ docker-compose up --build -d